Waypoint-Explorer/device/README.md

 or the use or other dealings in the software.

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+Some documents contained in this repository may be the copyrighted properties of others; acknowledgment of those copyrights is hereby given.
+All such material is used with the permission of the owner.
 ```